-I feel like I just wrote about Ellen DeGeneres and Portia de Rossi buying designer John Saladino’s romantic stone house known as “The Villa” in Santa Barbara, so I was surprised when I looked it up and realized it was actually four years ago (time flies!).
+I feel like I just wrote about Ellen DeGeneres and Portia de Rossi buying designer John Saladino’s romantic stone house known as “The Villa” in Montecito, so I was surprised when I looked it up and realized it was actually four years ago (time flies!).

 That’s actually a long time for these serial house flippers to stay put in one house, so they must have really liked it there.
 And who can blame them?
 It’s a pretty special place.